Warren Furutani

-Warren T. Furutani (born October 16, 1947) is an American politician who served in the California State Assembly from 2008 to 2012.
-He is a Democrat and a fourth-generation Japanese American.
-Furutani was elected in a special election in 2008.
-He replaced Laura Richardson in California's 55th State Assembly district.
-Prior to being elected, he served on the Los Angeles Unified School District and then the Los Angeles Community College District Board of Trustees.
-He was the first Asian Pacific American ever elected to the LAUSD in 1987 and became the board's president in 1991.
+Warren T. Furutani (born October 16, 1947) is an American politician, who served in the California State Assembly from 2008 to 2012.
+A member of the Democratic Party, Furutani was elected in a special election in 2008 to replace Laura Richardson.
+He previously served on the Los Angeles Unified School District Board, where he became the first Asian member in 1987 and the LAUSD Board president in 1991, and later on the Los Angeles Community College District Board of Trustees.

-Education
+Early life and education

-Furutani graduated from Gardena High School in 1965.
+Furutani is a fourth-generation Japanese American.
+He graduated from Gardena High School in 1965.
 He attended several community colleges and earned a B.A. degree from Antioch University.

 Activism

 During the mid-1960s, Furutani became more politically minded due to the social climate of the nation at the time, in large part because of his own family's history.
 He became a civil rights activist and became involved in what were to become the early stages of the Asian American Movement.
 Furutani worked tirelessly to establish admissions programs for students of color at colleges and universities throughout the United States.
 He helped many campuses establish ethnic studies programs and was instrumental in UCLA and Long Beach State University adopting an Asian American Studies program.